pachyderm/pachyderm/doc/getting_started/local_installation.md

 # Local Installation

-This guide walks you through the steps to get Pachyderm running locally on macOS®, Linux®, or Windows®.
+This guide walks you through the steps to install Pachyderm on macOS®, Linux®, or Windows®.
 Local installation helps you to learn some of the Pachyderm basics and is not designed to be a production environment.

 ## Prerequisites

-Before you can install Pachyderm, make sure you have the following programs installed on your computer:
+Before you can deploy Pachyderm, make sure you have the following programs installed on your computer:

 - [Minikube](#minikube)